hkn-mu/confessions-helper/README.md

 3. Copy the User ID's (by right clicking) of all moderators, and fill them into the `gossipGirls` variable.

-4. **Convert the attachmentColor variable into an octet** by removing the quotes and hashtag, and adding `0x` in front of it (IE: `0x36A64F`)

-5. Make any additional configuration changes as you see fit and return to the general setup guide!
+4. Make any additional configuration changes as you see fit and return to the general setup guide!

 ## Contributing New Platforms